himanshumukat91/RelaxOVision/README.md

 Known Improvements and Bugs:

 - Merge Home, Search and Favorites page as basic grid is same
-- Use Redux and Redux Thunk for API calls and removal of use of window for glabal sharing of firebaseApp
+- Use Redux event triggering and data sharing instead of page based data API calls and Redux Thunk for API calls
+- Removal of use of window for glabal sharing of firebaseApp.
+Instead update firebaseAPI class.